Underrated Marvel Comics: See Timely Results

 Cable remains an ever popular character who makes small but notable appearances.
 The problems come from separating him from his grim and gritty depictions.
 Because aside from his tragic past, he has several notable relationships.

-• Cable: The Hellfire Hunt is a forgotten piece of the 90s run partly because writer James Robinson passes the torch to Joe Casey in the finale.
+• Cable: The Hellfire Hunt is a forgotten piece of the 90s run.
+One reason is that writer James Robinson passes the torch to Joe Casey in the finale.
 This has Cable going through his difficult relationship with Apocalypse.
 Because why let someone new steal his position as nemesis when you stick to familiarity?

 • Cable Revolution has Nathan’s time traveling feats affect his actions for the past and future.
-Because who knew messing with time could cause a Greek tragedy?
+Because who knew messing with time would cause a Greek tragedy?

-• Before Cable gets replaced by a younger version of himself, writers Zac Thompson and Lonnie Nadler explore every bit of his character.
+• Before Cable gets replaced by a younger version of himself, writers Zac Thompson and Lonnie Nadler delve into every aspect of his character.
+They explore every bit of Cable’s personality.
 Time travel can really be a pain, especially when it comes to reunions with Cable’s other selves.

 New Mutants